 Active Military Personnel

-If you are traveling as part of your military service, you are generally required to declare a state of residence.
-This is generally your home state, not the state in which you are stationed at any given time.
+If you are traveling as part of your military service, you are generally required to declare a state of legal residence.
+This is generally the place you will return to after the end of a tour or when you retire.
 Your car should be registered and insured in that state.